somefunAgba/NLSIG-COVID19Lab/osspaper/paper.md

 Notably, two recurring limitations of the logistic definitions in the literature and other software packages exist.
 A trend that has continued since the first logistic-sigmoid function introduction [@bacaerVerhulstLogisticEquation2011].

 First is that, the co-domain of logistic function is assumed to be infinite.
 This assumption violates the natural principle of finite growth.
-Second, the estimation of the logistic hyper-parameters  for the individual logistic-sigmoids that make the multiple logistic-sigmoid sum is computed separately, instead of as a unified function.
+Second is that, during optimization, the estimation of the logistic hyper-parameters  for the individual logistic-sigmoids that make the multiple logistic-sigmoid sum is computed separately, instead of as a unified function.
 The effect of this, is that, as the number of logistic-sigmoids considered in the sum increases, regression analysis becomes more cumbersome and complicated as can be observed in these works [@leeEstimationCOVID19Spread2020;@batistaEstimationStateCorona2020;
 @hsiehRealtimeForecastMultiphase2006;@wuGeneralizedLogisticGrowth2020;
 @chowellNovelSubepidemicModeling2019;@taylorForecastingScale2018].